flocked/AdvancedCollectionTableView/Sources/AdvancedCollectionTableView/Documentation/AdvancedCollectionTableView.docc/AdvancedCollectionTableView.md

 ## Overview

-`AdvancedCollectionTableView` provides A collection of classes and extensions for `NSCollectionView` and `NSTableView` classes and extensions.
+`AdvancedCollectionTableView` provides a collection of classes and extensions for `NSCollectionView` and `NSTableView`.

 ## Topics